By Jonathan Berg

 today.

-A lasting legacy of self
+A lasting legacy of self improvement we can see today is

-is the Midland Institute behind
+the Midland Institute behind the Council House in

-Street.
-Its penny lectures,
+Margaret Street.
+Its penny lectures, reading rooms and

-new ideas within reach of ordinary Birmingham people.
+reach of ordinary Birmingham people.

 From Industry to Local Politics